sagar-viradiya/eazypermissions/README.md

 # LiveData Runtime Permission
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/sagar-viradiya/livedata-permission/blob/master/LICENSE)

-A light weight
-Android library which wraps boilerplate code of runtime permission and expose the result as LiveData.
-With just one simple step you are ready to request permission and observe the result of request.
+A lightweight Android library which wraps boilerplate code of runtime permission and expose the result as LiveData.
+With just one simple step(implementing an interface) you are ready to request permission and observe the result of request.

 ## Requesting permission
 Requesting permission is just a simple method call from your Activity/Fragment.
 It takes 3 parameters.
-1. Instance of AppCompactActivity
+1. An instance of AppCompactActivity or Fragment depending from where you are requesting permission.
-2. Request id
+2. Request id.
-3. varargs of permission you want to request
+3. varargs of permission you want to request.

 This is how you request for single permission from your Activity/Fragment.
 ```kotlin